chrissupinger/toboggan/README.md

 ### Connector

 The `Connector` class is the base configuration for creating all API models.
 It can grant any instance method access to a common client session and a wide array of settings.

-Instantiation can be achieved through:
+Instantiation can be achieved in various ways:

 - Initialization of the inherited superclass in the class's constructor